 So for now, we have another painted floor!

 I just about asphyxiated from the oil-based paint fumes, but I finished the floor in one weekend.
 First came oil-based primer (Zinsser Cover Stain, with the brown label.
 This shit would stick to Jello.) and then an oil-based porch and floor paint from Valspar.
+(Those are affiliate links, my friends.)

 This is what happens when you go to the basement to throw wood in the furnace because you think the floor is dry.
 Don’t be like me.